 You can apply online beginning in August of each year.
 The priority deadline for Fall admission is January 15th; Spring admission is May 1st.
-The School of Nursing will review all qualified applicants after the priority deadline.
+The College of Nursing will review all qualified applicants after the priority deadline.
 Students should expect to hear about their admission status 4-6 weeks following the completion of review of applicants.
 Students may continue to apply after the priority deadline and will be reviewed as spots are available for admission or on the wait list.

 The Traditional RN Program track accepts students for both the fall and spring terms.